swgriffith/blackbelt-aks-hackfest/labs/day1-labs/00-lab-environment.md

 #Open the port for the web application in the Azure Network Security Group
 az vm open-port --resource-group $RG --name $VMName --port 8080

+$Open the port for RDP into the Lab VM az vm open-port --resource-group $RG --name $VMName --port 3389

 #Execute the setup script to install required components
 az vm extension set \
   --resource-group $RG \